-During 2021, due to travel restrictions, the Board continued to attend meetings facilitated through the use of virtual technology.
-Details of attendance by our Directors at Board and Board Committee meetings held during the reporting period are included in the Directors' Report (at page 111), which forms part our 2021 Annual Report.
+During 2022, with the relaxation of COVID-19 travel restrictions, Board meetings were a mix of face to face, virtual and hybrid formats.
+Face to face meetings were coupled with site visits and stakeholder engagement events to provide Directors with the opportunity to interact with the broader team.
+Details of attendance by our Directors at Board and Board Committee meetings held during the reporting period are included in the Directors' Report (at page 67), which forms part our 2022 Annual Report.